Iomole/alx-system_engineering-devops/0x00-shell_basics/README.md

 My system_engineering devops working directory
 SCRIPT 1: To display the path of your working directory.
 SCRIPT 2: To display the contents list of your current directory.
+SCRIPT 3: To Write a script that changes the working directory to the user’s home directory.